Stuycs-K/lab11-stuyrim-5-huh-gaos/README.md

 > :ballot_box: add function to convert "attack" / "support" etc to lowercase to ignorecase with/ StartsWith

-> :ballot_box: validate attack/support / etc numerical input
+> :white_check_mark: validate attack/support / etc numerical input

-> :ballot_box: add in a list of names + function to randomly select a name
+> :white_check_mark: add in a list of names + function to randomly select a name

 > :ballot_box: add in a list of skulls